Call Us: (757) 962-0419

 Don’t Use Harsh Chemicals

-Ongoing Maintenance
+Ongoing Maintenance for Smokers’ Homes

 The National Fire Protection Association recommends frequent dryer vent cleaning for homes with smokers due to the increased risk of lint buildup and potential fire hazards.
-Users should be aware that cigarette smoke can accelerate the accumulation of debris in vents, necessitating more frequent maintenance.
+Homeowners should be aware that cigarette smoke can accelerate the accumulation of debris in vents, necessitating more frequent maintenance.
 Professional duct cleaning services can address both air ducts and dryer vents, ensuring comprehensive care for the home’s ventilation system.

 Implementing a proactive maintenance schedule helps homeowners stay ahead of potential air quality issues and extend the lifespan of their HVAC systems.
 A typical maintenance plan for homes with smokers might include the following components:

-Maintenance Task
+Maintenance Task Frequency Benefits

-Removes tar and nicotine buildup, improves air quality
+Air Duct Cleaning Every 6 months Removes tar and nicotine buildup, improves air quality

-Reduces fire risk, improves dryer efficiency
+Dryer Vent Cleaning Every 3-4 months Reduces fire risk, improves dryer efficiency

-Captures smoke particles, maintains system efficiency
+HVAC Filter Replacement Monthly Captures smoke particles, maintains system efficiency

-Ensures continuous filtration of smoke particles
+Air Purifier Maintenance As per manufacturer’s guidelines Ensures continuous filtration of smoke particles

 Frequently Asked Questions